Will Democrats Get the Pre-Election Recession They Want?

-For the next two years, job and income prospects for tens of millions of American workers will fall victim to the Demos' politically induced recession.
+Between now and the 2020 election, job and income prospects for tens of millions of American workers may fall victim to a politically induced recession.

 “[Members of Congress] are the Servants of the People, sent together to do the People’s Business…” —Benjamin Franklin (1785)